Find a Qualified Attorney Near You

 The USCIS must approve your work permit (EAD card) first.
 To work while you await adjustment of status, you must submit an Application for Employment Authorization.
 If you’re approved, you’ll be able to work in the U.S. while your green card application is reviewed, and your Employment Authorization also serves as proof to an employer that you’re lawfully allowed to work.

-You've spent much time and effort following the proper procedures to apply for a green card.
-The last thing you want is for the USCIS to declare that you have abandoned your application for lawful permanent residence.
-If the USCIS reaches this conclusion, you'll have to start the process over from the beginning, pay all of the fees again, and you may have to wait in line behind other applicants.
+You’ve spent much time and effort following the proper procedures to apply for a green card.
+The last thing you want is for the USCIS to declare that you have abandoned your residency.
+If the USCIS reaches this conclusion, you’ll have to start the process over from the beginning, pay all of the fees again, and you may have to wait in line behind other applicants.

-Before traveling outside the United States, you must understand the requirements and procedures.
+Before you travel abroad, you must understand the requirements and procedures.
 This is particularly important if you have a pending green card application or are awaiting your permanent resident card.

 For nonimmigrants, traveling outside of the U.S. could be worrisome.
-The United States Citizenship and Immigration Services sometimes assumes you intend to abandon your application.
+USCIS may assume you intend to abandon your application.
 To avoid this, ensure that you comply with immigration laws.

 Can I Solve This on My Own or Do I Need an Attorney?